CHAFAH/K8S-Installation-and-setup/README.md

 if components of the static pods are deleted, it will be recreated by the kubelet service

-For end users to access application, NodePort Service is required.
+For end users to access the application, NodePort Service is required.

           SVCIP          port     app
 curl -v 18.118.206.156:31771/java-web-app